annalatyeva/best-city-dashboard/README.md

   -
 ### Feedback:

 I welcome your feedback and suggestions for improving the dashboard.
-Please feel free to reach out to us with your comments.
+Please feel free to reach out to me with your comments.

 Let's make city comparisons insightful and fun!